 About 4 million Americans are directly involved with welding, either full-time or part-time.
 Regardless of the industry, welders are exposed to various physical hazards.
 Surprisingly, one study found that the number of casualties due to welding in 2014 was around 6000.
 Over 2000 people had eye injuries.
 Can you go blind from welding?

-Bad news for the welders that the number of injuries due to welding has exceeded the number of casualties in other occupations.
-The main reason for this is the negligence and ignorance of welder.
-If the welder does not have the proper protection, they have to work at high risk.
+The bad news for the welders is that the number of injuries due to welding has exceeded the number of casualties in other occupations.
+The main reason for this is the negligence and ignorance of welders If the welder does not have the proper protection, they have to work at high risk.
 Being permanently blind may result in neglect.

 Welding Flash May Cause You Death!

 Welding-related accidents cause complications not only for the victims, but their employers also face problems.
 Employers are compelled to treat their wounded employees.
 In addition, the work speed is reduced.
 Many times, production stops temporarily.

 Furthermore, the family members of the welders face many dangers.
 Just think about the poor welder who gets injured or even loses his precious eyesight.
 By default, he becomes unemployed.
 Instead of helping, he becomes a burden to the family.

 However, most welding injuries are preventable.
 First, the welder has to understand the value of his life.
 He has to take proper protection as it is a risky job.
 It must be done with caution.
 Adequate safety and training often minimize the risks associated with this.

 There are special protective measures for welding.
 A welding helmet is one of them.
 A helmet protects welder’s eyes from danger.
 Thus, welders should not forget to wear protective gear.